Who can participate?

 Examples:

-- A team member runs 12 km every day of the week (7 days).
-That team member will earn 70 points for daily runs (7 x 10 points), plus an additional 100 points for completing this challenge.
-On the individual leaderboard, the runner will have earned 84 km of distance (7 x 12) and will be ranked based on that amount.
+- A team member signed up for the 40km weekly goal.
+The person runs 7 km on Thursday, Friday and Saturday, and 25km on Sunday.
+That team member will earn 40 points for daily runs (40km/point maximum), plus an additional 100 points for completing this challenge.
+On the individual leaderboard, the runner will have earned 46 km of distance (7 + 7 + 7 + 25) and will be ranked based on that amount.

-- A different team member run 20km on Monday and Tuesday, 10km on Wed-Friday, and 2km on Saturday and Sunday.
-This team member will earn 54 points for the team (50 points (5 x 10) for M-F, 4 points (2 x 2) for Sat & Sun).
-They did not complete the challenge, and so does not earn any mission points for the team.
-The individual leaderboard will show 74km of distance.
+- A different team member, who signed up for 70km weekly goal, runs 20km on Thursday, 10km on Friday and Saturday, and 2km on Sunday.
+This team member will earn 42 points for the team (20 + 10 + 10 + 2).
+They did not complete the challenge (did not meet their weekly goal of 70km), and so does not earn any mission points for the team.
+The individual leaderboard will show 42km of distance.

 Rules: